desenwang101/desenwang101.github.io/_pages/about.md

 My research interests lies in Parameter-Efficient Tuning and Class Incremental Learning, with an additional focus on Emboied AI, Reforcement Learning, and Medical Agent.
 Beyond my research, I am also deeply passionate about mathematics, programming, and history.

-By the way, I am seeking admission to a PhD program :)
+By the way, I am seeking admission to a MPhil/PhD program :)

 # 🔥 News
 - *2025.09*: &nbsp;🎉🎉 One paper submitted to TMM.